tweag/jupyenv/README.md

 ### Enable kernels

-Your new project should ahve a `kernels` directory which contains all the kernels.
+Your new project should have a `kernels` directory which contains all the kernels.
 Any kernels prefixed with an underscore is disabled.
 To enable any kernel, rename it so it no longer has an underscore prefix.

 ```shell
 $ cp kernels/_ipython.nix kernels/my-ipython.nix